 As I stated earlier, I never wanted to quit.
 But something changed in me.
 Without realizing how or why, I started feeling uncomfortable smoking in public.
-I work in New Orleans and spend a lot of time outdoors where lots of people smoke, but I still felt like I was doing something that I shouldn't be doing.
+I work in New Orleans and spend a lot of time outdoors, where many people smoke, but I still felt like I was doing something I shouldn't be doing.

 That's what started the ball rolling.
 I spent a good deal of time traveling for gigs with a close friend who also smoked.
 We spoke quite a bit about the idea of quitting.
-I started to feel the feelings of what it would be like to live life as a non-smoker for the first time this century.
+I started to feel what it would be like to live as a non-smoker for the first time this century.

 Then things started to happen that called my attention to the potential.
 I ran into a friend who had quit after 21 years.
 I noticed things on television shows, on billboards, and in other random conversations with people.

 This is where the magic of LOA took hold.
-Possibly the most important aspect of Law of Attraction is the predominant feeling that we latch on to.
+Possibly the most important aspect of the law of attraction is the predominant feeling that we latch on to.
 I began to feel what it would be like to be free of the addiction.
 And it's important to point out that I wasn't putting any pressure on myself or the situation.
 I was just playing with the idea and having fun.
 This alone changed my vibration.
-Knowing the principals of LOA, it's obvious to me that that was what set me on a fast track to quitting.
+Knowing the principles of LOA, it's obvious to me that that was what set me on a fast track to quitting.